ejtbrown/vmdd/hubshare.md

   -p, --permanent       Make the share permanent
   -t TIMEOUT, --timeout TIMEOUT
-                        Timeout (in seconds) for wait action
+                        Timeout (in seconds) for wait action -a ALLOW, --allow ALLOW
+                        Hosts or CIDR ranges permitted to access the share -e, --private         Limit access down to only the target VM
 ```

+*Note on --private*
+The -e/--private flag sets the `hosts allow` parameter to the target VM's IP on the hubshare
+network.
+Since hubshares are already per-host configurations, it _shouldn't_ be possible for
+other hosts to access them, because Samba _shouldn't_ acknowledge that they exist to other
+hosts.
+The purpose of this flag is to add another layer of security

 Actions:
 - add: adds a new share to the specified VM